mad2342/DemandingJumps/Source/DemandingJumps/README.md

 * Jumping adds instability to the performing actor
   * Depending on piloting expertise this can quickly result in unsteady Mechs upon landing, leaving the unit much more vulnerable (as evasion is canceled)
   * No hopping behind enemy mechs all day without a penalty anymore.
+* Disallows called shots for units that jumped
+  * Optional

 ## Why
 I found myself beating everything the OpFor throwed at me with jump/backstabbing tactics, especially once Firestarters and Grasshoppers were available.